jainanjaly/Vehicle_Speed_Estimation_Using_YOLO/README.md

 ### Expected Results

 Upon successful execution, expect a comprehensive output.
 The script generates a full-fledged video showcasing the seamless detection of objects and the simultaneous display of their respective speeds.
-Additionally, a text file is produced detailing the speed information for each identified vehicle.
+A text file is also produced detailing the speed information for each identified vehicle.
 This holistic approach to speed estimation provides visual insights and creates a structured data output for further analysis and application in diverse domains such as traffic monitoring and law enforcement.

 ## Results